Ya-Ke “Grace” Wu, PhD, RN

 Wu, Y. K., Watson, H.J., Hardin S. L., Le, H., Luna-Reyes, K., Baker, J. H., (November 2020).
 Human peripheral biomarkers in binge-eating disorder with obesity: A meta-analysis.
 Electronic poster presentation with a voice recording at the Virtual 38th The Obesity Society Annual Scientific Meeting.

 Baker, J. H., Wu, Y. K., Blake, L., Brownley, K., Guerra, R., Thornton, L., Bulik, C. (June 2020).
-Weight change post-hospitalization for anorexia nervosa: Including biomarkers in predictive models.
+Weight changes post-hospitalization for anorexia nervosa: Including biomarkers in predictive models.
 Electronic poster presentation at the Virtual International Conference on Eating Disorders.

 Wu, Y. K., Brownley, K. A., Bulik, C. M., & Baker, J. H. (May 2020).
 Stress and appetite hormones in predicting binge eating in anorexia nervosa: A longitudinal study.
 Electronic poster presentation at Virtual Society of Biological Psychiatry Conference.